TattooMate

 Agreement on the processing of personal data pursuant to Art.
 28 GDPR.

-This DPA applies only when TattooMate is used as a hosted SaaS solution.
+This DPA applies only when using TattooMate as a hosted SaaS solution.

-This Data Processing Agreement governs the processing of personal data by the processor on behalf of the controller in connection with the use of TattooMate as a SaaS solution.
-The duration of processing corresponds to the term of the underlying contract.
+This data processing agreement governs the processing of personal data by the processor on behalf of the controller in the course of using TattooMate as a SaaS solution.
+The duration of processing depends on the term of the underlying contract.

-Processing is carried out for the purpose of providing and operating the TattooMate software.
-This includes in particular the storage, organization, display and processing of customer data, consents, health information, signatures, images and documents recorded by the studio.
+Processing is carried out for the purpose of providing and using the TattooMate software.
+This includes in particular the storage, organization, display and processing of customer data, consents, health information, signatures, images and documents captured by the studio.

 3. Categories of data subjects

-Data subjects include in particular: - Customers of the studio - Legal guardians (for underage cases) - Employees and artists of the studio
+Data subjects are in particular: - customers of the studio - legal guardians (for under-18 cases) - employees and artists of the studio

-The following categories of personal data are processed in particular: - Master data (e.g. name, date of birth) - Contact data - Health-related data - Consents and signatures - Image and document data (e.g. IDs, tattoo and touch-up images)
+The following data is processed in particular: - master data (e.g., name, date of birth) - contact data - health information - consents and signatures - image and document data (e.g., IDs, tattoo/touch-up images)

 5. Responsibility

 The controller is responsible for the lawfulness of data collection and processing.
-The processor processes personal data exclusively on documented instructions from the controller.
+The processor processes the data exclusively on documented instructions of the controller.

-The processor undertakes to: - treat personal data confidentially - implement appropriate technical and organizational measures (TOMs) - ensure that only authorized personnel process personal data - support the controller in responding to data protection requests
+The processor undertakes to: - treat personal data confidentially - implement appropriate technical and organizational measures (TOMs) - assign processing only to authorized personnel - support the controller with data protection requests

 7. Technical and organizational measures